Le Marais neighborhood

 Picasso museum, in Le Marais

-Picasso museum, housed in the beautiful Hotel Salé: most important collections of Pablo Picasso’ works.
+Picasso museum, housed in the beautiful Hotel Salé.
+Home to one of the most important collections of Pablo Picasso’ works.

-Victor Hugo’s House, Home of Victor Hugo during 16 years.
-6, Place des Vosges (Tuesdays to Sundays between 10 am and 6 pm, last admissions at 5:40pm).
+Victor Hugo’s House, Home of Victor Hugo lived for 16 years.
+6, Place des Vosges (Open Tuesday to Sunday from 10 am to 6 pm, last admissions at 5:40pm).
 Free admission

 Musée de la chasse et de la nature, housed in a 17th century building, 62, rue des Archives, Paris 3